2C (psychedelics): Interactions

 The 2C drugs are metabolized by the monoamine oxidase (MAO) enzymes, including both MAO-A and MAO-B. As a result, they may be potentiated by monoamine oxidase inhibitors (MAOIs), such as phenelzine, tranylcypromine, moclobemide, and selegiline.
 This may lead to overdose and serious toxicity.
+There are anecdotal reports of strong potentiation of 2C-B by MAOIs, including hospitalization.
 There is no known reversal agent for 2C drugs, and medical management for overdose involves treatment of symptoms until toxicity within the body subsides.